Coinbase Fee Structure (2026): Full Breakdown & How to Minimize

 Who Should Use It

-Verdict: Coinbase works best for U.S.-based beginners who value straightforward on-ramps and regulatory assurance over low costs.
+Verdict: Coinbase is best for beginners and casual investors who value simplicity and regulatory backing over lower fees.

 Bottom Line